cjacker/opensource-toolchain-ch32v/README.md

-# Opensource toolchain for WCH ch32v RISC-V 32bit MCU
+# Opensource toolchain for WCH CH32V RISC-V 32bit MCU

-**NOTE: the MIT license of this repo means all individual resources made by myself, the content of the tutorial and the example codes is licensed under MIT.
-All third-party opensource projects, upstream source codes and patches to other opensource projects will/should follow their own LICENSE.**

-CH32V Risc-V 32bit MCU series is a family of General-Purpose RISC-V MCU from WCH.
+CH32V RISC-V 32bit MCU series is a family of General-Purpose RISC-V MCU from WCH.

 If you want to learn more about it, please refer to http://www.wch-ic.com/products/categories/47.html?pid=5.

-These MCUs support a private debugging protocol named 'RVSWD' and requires a special (but not expensive) usb adapter named 'wchlink'. it implemented in WCH forked OpenOCD with 'wlink' interface.
-At first, the WCH forked OpenOCD is close source and only provide binaries compiled for Windows and Linux by MounRiver Studio (an IDE for ch32v developent based on eclipse).
+These MCUs use a private debugging protocol named 'RVSWD' and requires a special (but not expensive) usb adapter named 'wchlink'. it implemented in WCH forked OpenOCD with 'wlink' interface.
+At first, the WCH forked OpenOCD is close source and only provide binaries compiled for Windows and Linux by MounRiver Studio (an IDE based on eclipse for CH32V developent).

 Recently (2022-03), the private forked OpenOCD (ver 0.11.0-dev) is opensourced by request from opensource developers (https://github.com/kprasadvnsi/riscv-openocd-wch).

+**Update:** A new one-wire proprietary interface named 'SDI'? was introduced with CH32V003.
+Up to now, only this openocd fork (https://github.com/karlp/openocd-hacks/) can support it.

-# Hardware requirements
+# Hardware prerequist

-* A development board with CH32V mcu such as ch32v103/ch32v203 or ch32v307 board.
+* A CH32V board, either ch32v003 or v103/v203/v305/v307, etc.

-* A 'wchlink' USB SWD/RVSWD adapter
+* A 'WCH-LINK' or 'WCH-LINKE' adapter
+  - only WCH-LINKE support programming CH32V003
-  + wchlink USB adapter usually support dual modes (SWD for ARM and RVSWD for CH32V) and can be toggled by jumpers or on-board buttons.
+  - WCH-LINK or WCH-LINKE USB adapter usually support dual modes (SWD for ARM and RVSWD for CH32V) and can be toggled by jumpers or on-board buttons.

 # Toolchain overview

 * Compiler: gcc
 * Debugger: openocd/gdb
 * SDK: official EVT source package
-* Programmer: ch55xtool for ISP mode/openocd for RVSWD
+* Programmer: ch55xtool for ISP mode / openocd for RVSWD(2 wire)/SDI(1 wire, used by CH32V003)

 # RISC-V GNU Toolchain

 CH32V is well supported by [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).

 The RISC-V GNU toolchain, which contains compilers and linkers like gcc and g++ as well as helper programs like objcopy and size is available from [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
 There are also some prebuilt release provided by nuclei or other teams, such as 'xpack', so you can either build it yourself or download a prebuilt release.

 ## Building from source

 If you want to use a prebuilt release, just ignore this section.

 Building a cross compile gnu toolchain was difficult long time ago, you need to understand and use configuration options very carefully. [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) provided a simpler way to help us building a workable toolchain.
 It supports two build modes: a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain. we only need the 'generic ELF/Newlib toolchain' for CH32V.